manrajmondair/manrajmondair/README.md

 I wholeheartedly love collaborating with new individuals, so if you are looking to make a friendship, or even start an innovative project, I am always arms-open to chatting [here](https://calendly.com/manraj-mondair/30min).

-- 🤝 I’m looking to collaborate on entreprenuerial projects that use technology to better the world
+- 🤝 I’m looking to collaborate on entrepreneurial projects that use technology to better the world
 - 📫 How to reach me: manrajmondair@gmail.com
 - 😄 Pronouns: He/His/Him